mpflynnx/stm32-development/docs/stm32-programming-from-scratch.md

 ```

 Alternative to the above, is to use the `st-util` command which is part of `stlink-tools` package to connect to running GDB server on port 4242.
+OpenOCD and st-util both implement a gdb server which are used to program and debug the stm32 firmware application, so from that perspective they are the same.
+But those are completely two different projects (community, history).
+But OpenOCD has an TCL scripting language integrated which st-util doesn't have.
+From a standard-user perspective there is no real difference apart from some specific features.

 ```Makefile
 debug: